 Operational risk is the risk of loss due to inadequate or failed internal processes, people, systems, or from external events.
-It is the broadest of the risk categories, and the current risk assessment is driven by sources of operational risk including those associated with the criticality of technology to the Group's operations, the cyber threat landscape, the Group's reliance on material outsource providers and critical suppliers, and the depth and breadth of internal change required to achieve strategic aims.
-In addition to this, as well as how the various risk sources overlap and require significant management focus to enable the Group to remain operationally resilient.
+It is the broadest of the risk categories, and the current risk assessment is driven by different sources of operational risk including those associated with the criticality of technology to the Group's operations, the cyber threat landscape, the Group's reliance on material outsourced providers and critical suppliers, and the depth and breadth of internal change required to achieve strategic aims.
+In addition to this, how the various risk sources overlap and require significant management focus to enable the Group to remain operationally resilient.

-Technology remains at the heart of the Group operations and focus is on continuing to upgrade Group IT systems and capabilities, aimed at building resilience in by design, simplifying the Group's technology estate, expanding the Group's digital offerings, capitalising on the Group's data, enhancing customer experience and overall increasing operational efficiency.
-Progress has been made in each of these areas, but implementation and integration of a range of new IT systems is inherently complex and challenging.
+Technology remains at the heart of the Group operations and focus is on continuing to improve Group IT systems and capabilities, aimed at building resilience in by design, simplifying the Group's technology estate, expanding the Group's digital offerings, capitalising on the Group's data, enhancing customer experience and overall increasing operational efficiency.
+Progress has been made in each of these areas, but implementation and integration of a range of new IT systems remains inherently complex and challenging.

 The Group is subject to concentration in its operational risks through, for example, its IT systems and change programmes; which include the risk of losses in a number of scenarios such as system outages and data security breaches.
-Technology remains at the heart of the Group operations and focus is on upgrading Group IT systems and capabilities, aimed at expanding the Group's digital offerings, capitalising on the Group's data, improving customer experience and overall increasing operational efficiency.
+Technology remains at the heart of the Group operations and there is a dedicated focus on ensuring the Group has a robust resilience framework to mitigate Operational Risk.